Killectro/Pattern-Matching-Paths/README.md

 ## Building in Xcode

+This project was built in Xcode because its much simpler to write and run tests in Xcode than it is to run `xctest` manually.
+If you would like to run the tests yourself, you can open up the `.xcodeproj` file in Xcode and press `Command + U`.

-If you would rather build the executable yourself in Xcode you can open up the `.xcodeproj` file in Xcode and press `Command + B` to build a new version of the executable to the `Build/Products/Debug` directory.
+If you would rather build the executable yourself in Xcode simply press `Command + B` to output a new version of the executable to the `Build/Products/Debug` directory.

 ## Extra Credit